dfranx/SHADERed/README.md

 ### Code editor
 SHADERed has a built-in code editor.
 The code editor features a very basic version of code predictions.
 It is called Smart predictions and it will be updated and improved over time.
-It also has very basic version of autocompletion (inserts/removes a bracket) and automatic indenting.
+It also has very basic version of autocompletion (inserts/removes brackets) and automatic indenting.
 All of these features can be turned on/off in options.
 Theres also an option to convert your tabs to spaces.
 The code editor will be improved over time.

-You are not forced to use our code editor.
+You are not forced to use the built-in code editor.
 You can run seperately your favourite code editor and SHADERed.
-Modify your shaders in editor of your choice and just hit "Rebuild" in SHADERed.
+Modify your shaders in editor of your choice and just hit "Rebuild" (or a key - F5) in SHADERed.

 ### Loading .obj models
 You can easily add your custom complex 3D models to scene.
-Only Wavefront .obj models are currently supported, but you can expect formats to be supported in near future.
-You can also add built-in geometry (cubes, spheres, planes, full screen quads, etc...).
+Only Wavefront .obj models are currently supported, but you can expect more formats to be supported in near future.
+You can also add built-in geometry objects (cubes, spheres, planes, full screen quads, etc...).

 ### Textures